Why Is Alexanderplatz Famous? A Local Explains

 red building with clock tower on why is alexanderplatz famous

 It’s easy to see how it got its name.
-This neo-Renaissance building is the seat of the mayor and Berlin senate.
+This neo-Renaissance building is the seat of the mayor and the Berlin Senate.

 red building and metro sign on why is alexanderplatz famous